Dr FONG, Yuk-fai Ben

 In over thirty years of his professional career, Ben has served in public, private and university healthcare facilities both in Hong Kong and Sydney.
 He has commissioned and managed two local hospitals, including Ruttonjee Hospital and a new private hospital, Union Hospital.
 He has also served as the Director of University Health Service of The Chinese University of Hong Kong (CUHK), and as the Deputy Medical Superintendent of Prince Henry Hospital, a teaching hospital of the University of New South Wales, Australia.

 Academically, Ben has taught Medical and Chinese Medicine students, and supervised postgraduate candidates in Public Health and Family Medicine for years.
-He is appointed Honorary Clinical Associate Professor in Family Medicine at both CUHK and The University of Hong Kong, as well as in the School of Chinese Medicine at CUHK.
+He is appointed Honorary Clinical Associate Professor in Family Medicine at both CUHK and The University of Hong Kong, as well as in the School of Chinese Medicine, and the Hong Kong Institute of Integrative Medicine at CUHK.
 He has contributed to publications, books and public talks, particularly in community health.
 Ben is a reviewer of a local medical journal.
-He was chosen as an Outstanding Reviewer for the journal, Public Administration and Policy, in the 2019 Emerald Literati Awards."